Technical Design Guides

 - 30 Timber Concrete Composite Floors - expand your designs with worked examples of spans of up to 10m

 - 31 Timber Cassette Floors - discover the advantages of long span timber floors for commercial applications

 - 32 Long Span Roofs - LVL Portal Frames and Trusses - designs for three roof configurations with spans from 10m to 70m

 - 33 Quick Connect Moment Connection - simplify the design specification and construction of portal frame structures

-- 37 Mid-rise Timber Buildings (Class 2, 3 and 5 Buildings) - easy-to-use steps to achieving fire and sound performance targets
+- 37 Mid-rise Timber Buildings (Class 2, 3 and 5 Buildings) - with CAD files - easy-to-use steps to achieving fire and sound performance targets